Eniolasoar/responsive-QR-Code-Component/README.md

-# responsive-QR-Code
+# responsive-QR-Code-Component
-A responsive qr code using css flexbox
+A responsive qr code component using css flexbox